 We are very sad to report that we are postponing the Age of Light due to COVID-19.
-We are trying to see if we can re-schedule for September.
 Details will be updated on this page.

 Light is the driving force of every living thing on earth, from plants to plankton and everything in between.
 Our physiology is defined by the cycle of night and day and our culture is infused with light as a metaphor for wisdom and clarity.
 While its opposite – darkness- is a universal symbol of mystery and evil.
 We have used light as a messenger from flaming torches to fibre optics and quantum computers.
 And this is just the beginning.

 We are entering a new age of light with greater awareness of the impact of artificial light on ourselves and our environment and remarkable new materials and techniques to harness the power of this fascinating domain.

 This unique one-day symposium brings together world-leading experts from science and the arts with a common passion for light.

 For more information and to register please see below